AndrewStetsenko/Support-Ukraine/README.md

 👉 Call on your government for action.
 Your business may also be able to help.
 Brainstorm within your organization for ways to help.

+👉 Attend all protests you can in your country.
+Governments are supposed to listen to the people.
+Control the narrative.

 👉 Avoid vague offers of help.
 Ukrainian people receive countless "how we can help?" requests.
 Understand that it's hard to reply now to blank requests.
 Be precise – ask where to donate, offer a place for Ukrainian refugees, etc.

 👉 Host Ukrainian refugees - mainly women and kids.
 Many of them are in Poland, Romania, Hungary, and Slovakia now.
 Create an Airbnb for refugees.
 Are there existing alternatives?